 If your lens or camera has image stabilization features and you are recording hand-held, turn them on!
 These features reduce shake and give you smoother video.

-- Video4 Affordable Accessories and Techniques to Instantly Improve Handheld VideoJackson Couse
+- 4 Affordable Accessories and Techniques to Instantly Improve Handheld VideoJackson Couse26 Jan 2021

 So there you have it: besides a camera, there's nothing 100% must-have to making vertical video.
 You can start shooting vertical today!
-Adding an L-bracket to a simple rig can really make your life easier, and an external monitor will really make things deluxe.
-They're not essential, though.
+Adding an L-bracket to a simple rig can make your life easier, and an external monitor will really make things deluxe.